 Can you AVOID working at height in the first place?
-If NO, go to PREVENT Can you PREVENT a fall from occurring?
-If NO, go to MINIMISE
+If NO, go to PREVENT

 Do as much work as possible from the ground.

 Some practical examples include:

 - using extendable tools from ground level to remove the need to climb a ladder

 - installing cables at ground level

 - lowering a lighting mast to ground level

 - ground level assembly of edge protection